Anxiety, anger and hope as women face childbirth during coronavirus pandemic

 But what she was most afraid of was being alone.
 "The first two times I gave birth, my husband was indispensable in helping me cope with the pain," she said.

 "All of a sudden nothing of what I had planned is left," she said.
-She was told she would have to go through labour wearing a protective mask.
+She was told she would have to go through labor wearing a protective mask.

 "My partner may be present, but in two weeks I do not know what will happen," she said.
 "My biggest fear is that they won't let him in.
 I know it's forbidden elsewhere."
 "It's my first pregnancy.
 I'm 41 years old.
 I'd like it to be a unique and important event," she said.